 New Content Added: This course provides information on Cognitive Therapy for the Hurt Partner & Unfaithful Partner.
-To update the content we have added Online Infidelity information.
+To update the content we have added Online Infidelity and Couples Therapy information.
 Found at the end of the course Table of Contents.

 Norman and Alicia had been married for nine years.
 Recently, Norman had revealed to Alicia that he had been carrying on an affair with a friend of theirs from church for the past two years.
 Norman stated, “it was the worst night of my life.
 Of both of our lives!
 Sue was Alicia’s best friend from church, and I was betraying Alicia with her.
 I tried to break it off a couple of times, but Sue and I always ended up back together.
 Finally, I told our pastor what was going on, and he told me I should tell Alicia right away.”

 When Norman told Alicia what had been happening, she was understandably crushed.
 Alicia asked Norman if he wanted a divorce.
 Norman sincerely wanted to recommit to his wife, so on the advice of their pastor, he and Alicia sought marital counseling.

 Norman were concerned about marital counseling.
 He stated, “I know we need to do this, but I’m worried about always coming off as the bad guy.
 I know I did a terrible thing!
 But are we just going to focus on all the horrible things I did!?”
 I explained to Norman and Alicia that there are three judgments that I do not make during infidelity counseling.
 Each of these three judgments can interfere with the couple’s healing process.

 Therapist Judgment # 1 - Labeling the Affair Good or Bad

 Therapist Judgment # 2 - Separating the Couple into Victim & Victimizer